-Timeline: Ethiopian and Eritrean relations
+Ethiopian and Eritrean relations

 * February 2018 - After three years of street unrest and violent protests, Meles’ successor, Prime Minister Hailemariam Desalegn, resigns in what he describes as a bid to smooth reforms.

 * April 2018 - Former army officer Abiy Ahmed is appointed as Ethiopian premier and vows to seek peace with Eritrea.
-In June, the 41-year-old announces that Ethiopia would honor the provisions of the 2000 peace deal and the boundary commission ruling delivered two years later.
+In June, the 41-year-old announces that Ethiopia would honour the provisions of the 2000 peace deal and the boundary commission ruling delivered two years later.
 He visits Asmara a month later and signs a pact on the resumption of ties.
 The two nations declare an end to their “state of war”.

 Reporting by Aaron Maasho; Editing by Maggie Fick and Andrew Heavens